p0dxD/raspberry-config/README.md

 # Starter configuration
-The following scripts must be run in the following order:
+The following scripts must be run in the following order (run in sudo):
 - [Setup](#setupsh)
 - [Kubernetes](#kubernetes)
     - [Pre-kube](#pre-kubesh)